Yanco Agricultural High School: Settlement

-What is today the Narrandera area was first invaded by European (mainly Irish) squatters during 1832–33.
+What is today the Narrandera area was first invaded by European (mainly Irish) squatters during 1832–1833.
 The Wiradjuri people who lived in this area are historically referred to as the Narrungdera.
 However, it is unknown if this is the correct name for these people.
 Throughout the rest of the 1830s and early 1840s disease significantly reduced the Narrungdera population.

-The Yonco run settled during this time by Thomas Small was originally the closest to what became the North Yanko head station.
+The Yanco run settled during this time by Thomas Small was originally the closest to what became the North Yanko head station.
 During the frontier wars it was attacked several times, but it appears to have been one of the runs most persistently kept occupied.
 However, Small was defeated by these attacks and sold the property to James Thorn, perhaps as early as 1839–1840, who moved the head station to the North Yanco area.

 In 1849 John Peter brought North Yanco from the Thorns.
 He appears to have had a good rapport with the Narrungdera or Wiradjuri as he employed around 50 to break in horses during the 1850s.
 At this time the region was experiencing a plague and the Narrungdera could break in up to 700 a year.
 In 1858 Peter sold the property to Alexander McNeil.
 Both Peter ad McNeil focused on breeding to improve their fleeces, and ultimately the prices of their wool, throughout their ownerships.

 The North Yanco head station was likely moved to its current (or long-term) location in 1870 after the terrible floods of that year forced pastoralists to re-evaluate their station infrastructure.
 This location appears to have been a good choice as during recent flooding (early 2000s) the main school centre has avoided being flooded.

 By 1881 North Yanco Station was owned by J. H. Douglas Esq. the local member for the district.
 It comprised around 95,000 acres and had a river frontage of 14 miles with an average depth back from the river of 25 miles.
 It stocked about 105,000 sheep and was known for the high quality of its wool.
 The gothic style homestead appears to have been located in the vicinity of the modern YAHS school complex.
 It was known as "the most perfect in this part of the district" and featured a large garden, several acres in size.
-Fruit, vegetables, and flowers were grown in the garden which was watered by a wind-powered water lifter - it is likely that this piped water from the Murrumbidgee.
+Fruit, vegetables, and flowers were grown in the garden which was watered by a wind-powered water lifter – it is likely that this piped water from the Murrumbidgee.
 Head station complexes at this time in the district had become small villages with a variety of buildings and gardens and it appears North Yanco was no exception.

 James Henry Douglass was still owner in 1890 during the shearer's strikes, when the station had a board of 46 men and was worked by shearers from the union.